sudo-give-me-coffee/directory2apt/README.md

 # directory2apt
-Make any folder an APT repository
+Make any folder an APT repository with a single command

 # Installing